nbriz/SampleChest/README.md

 4. copy the [youtube-dl.sh](http://rg3.github.com/youtube-dl/) script into the "video" folder

-5. then navigate into the 'support' directory, then into the 'interfaces' dirctory, and replace the maxinterface.json file with the one from this repo
+5. then navigate into the 'support' directory, then into the 'interfaces' dirctory, and replace the maxinterface.json file with the one from this repo.

 [NOTE] at this point the app and the patch should run fine from the desktop and other folders, however if the app is too far away from the root dir it will not work.
 If there is over 50 characters in the path between the root dir and the app, it will NOT work.